 For even more archival detail and context, check out Adam Laats’ book Fundamentalist U: Keeping the Faith in American Higher Education.
 Laats even dives into Biola’s student newspaper The Chimes, and some behind-the-scenes stuff with President Sam Sutherland.

 In civil rights history, it was a long two years from the murder of Emmett Till in 1955 to the enrollment of the Little Rock Nine in 1957, and there are a lot of miles between the deep south and Los Angeles.
 But Hamill’s editorial work in the King’s Business declared Biola’s position on Christian faith and race relations at a time and place when it obviously mattered.
 When I read Biola history, I’m not searching for heroes and I’m not expecting to find perfect performance at all times on all issues.
 I’d like to know a lot more about the institution’s attitude on social issues in the late 1950s as it moved from the urban core to the distant suburbs, since there is such a thing as white flight, elusive though it sometimes is.
 But I’m glad that these editorials, from exactly the same time as Biola’s move from Sixth and Hope to Biola Avenue, show alertness to racial issues, compassion for black victims of injustice, and the desire to be governed by biblical and spiritual standards.

-[Thanks to Marc Malandra for pointing out the Mullin article, Daniel Chrosniak for scanning the dusty old microfilms, and Matthew Jones for conversations on white flight in Southern California churches.
+Thanks to Marc Malandra for pointing out the Mullin article, Daniel Chrosniak for scanning the dusty old microfilms before the digital archive was online, and Matthew Jones for conversations on white flight in Southern California churches.
 Jones is crowdfunding his research on this subject, and right now happens to be a strategic time for interested parties to help him out.]